Dual Descent ALM and ADMM: Introduction

-\item For SDD-ALM ($p=1$), our iteration complexities slightly improve the best-known results in \cite{lin2019inexact} (without a technical assumption) and \cite{li2021rate} (with a technical assumption) by getting rid of the logarithmic dependency on $\epsilon^{-1}$.
-Another feature of SDD-ALM is that the algorithm is single-looped, which might be preferable over double- or triple-looped ALM and penalty methods \cite{li2021rate, lin2019inexact, Sahin2019alm, xie2021complexity} from an implementation point of view, i.e., the technicality of choosing the inner-loop stopping criteria is avoided.
+For SDD-ALM ($p=1$), our iteration complexities slightly improve the best-known results in \cite{lin2019inexact} (without a technical assumption) and \cite{li2021rate} (with a technical assumption) by getting rid of the logarithmic dependency on $\epsilon^{-1}$.
+Another feature of SDD-ALM is that the algorithm is single-looped, which might be preferable ove double- or triple-looped ALM and penalty methods \cite{li2021rate, lin2019inexact, Sahin2019alm, xie2021complexity} from an implementation point of view, i.e., the technicality of choosing the inner-loop stopping criteria is avoided.
+In addition, our convergence analysis and complexity estimates also apply to an interesting single-looped first-order penalty method.

-\item To further understand the behavior of dual descent, we apply UDD within the augmented Lagrangian framework and name the resulting algorithm UDD-ALM.
+To further understand the behavior of dual descent, we introduce UDD within the augmented Lagrangian framework and name the resulting algorithm UDD-ALM.
 We first investigate UDD-ALM for weakly convex minimization with affine constraints and show that when a certain regularity condition holds at the primal limit point, UDD-ALM finds an $\epsilon$-stationary solution in $\mathcal{O}(\epsilon^{-2})$ iterations.
 UDD-ALM is single-looped and our iteration complexity is again measured by first-order oracles of $f$ and $g$.
 We do not restrict $g$ to be an indicator function of a box or polyhedron, and hence our result complements those in \cite{zhang2020proximal,zhang2020global}.
-Finally, we extend the analysis of UDD-ALM to handle nonconvex $g$ and nonlinear constraints $h$ by assuming a novel descent oracle of each proximal augmented Lagrangian relaxation over the domain of $g$. \end{enumerate}
+Finally, we extend the analysis of UDD-ALM to handle nonconvex $g$ and nonlinear constraints $h$ by assuming a novel descent oracle of each proximal augmented Lagrangian relaxation over the domain of $g$.
+We would like to acknowledge that there is still a need for a deeper understanding of the behavior of UDD, particularly concerning the implicit impact of the dual step size on the regularity assumption we imposed on the primal limit point.
+We do not claim or advocate the superiority of UDD over existing algorithms, but simply share our current theoretical understanding and empirical observations on this counter-intuitive approach.
+Our hope is that both SDD and UDD can serve as catalysts for inspiring further algorithmic developments that go beyond traditional approaches.